-The Institute takes a good number of its students from highly disadvantaged, low-income or no-income sections of society, who depend completely upon grants, scholarships and donations for their tuition fees and to purchase clothing, shoes and other materials they need for their school and dance activities.
+The Institute takes a large proportion of its students from the highly disadvantaged, low-income, or zero-income sections of society, who depend completely upon grants, scholarships and donations for their tuition fees and the purchase of clothing, shoes and other materials required for their school and dance activities.
 The Colombian government helps out where it can, with funding from the Ministry of Culture and from various regional bodies.

 Cafe+ is working with Incolballet to better understand what they need.
-As a beginning, we are offering study and maintenance grants for pupils from very low income or no-income families, as well as purchasing ballet shoes for those students that are unable to afford them: a good pair of ballet shoes can cost around US$ 150.00, and with continuous use can last up to three months or so.
-Without good shoes, dance performance, and so access to future opportunities, suffers.
+As a beginning, we are offering study and maintenance grants for pupils from the poorest families, as well as purchasing ballet shoes for those students unable to afford them.
+A good pair of ballet shoes can cost around US$ 150.00, which, with daily use, will only last for a maximum of three months.
+Without good shoes, dance performance suffers, and so, limits access to future opportunities.